Here’s how to do read-a-thon with kids with tons of fun read-a-thon ideas.

 - choose a day and hype it up

 - Keep your home quiet reading level

 - Gather read-a-thon readers.
-Maybe you need a library trip or purchase a boxed set of boxs.
+Maybe you need a library trip (See library visit tips) or purchase a boxed set of boxs.
 Try to grab plenty of books per child and have read-a-thon readers ready to go!

 - hype it up